alexzhangs/shadowsocks-manager/README.md

 ## Dependencies

-Following dependences need the addtional installation and configuration, the details are out of scope for this document.
+Following dependencies need the additional installation and configuration, the details are out of scope for this document.

 1. Shadowsocks